Skip to main content

 Prerequisites: PSYC 1 or PSYC 6, and instructor permission via the department website.

-Prerequisites: PSYC 1 and instructor permission via the department website
+Prerequisite: PSYC 1 or PSYC 6; and instructor permission via the department website

 • See Independent Research for more info on PSYC 70 (Neuroscience Research), PSYC 88 (Independent Psychology Research), and PSYC 90 (Independent Neuroscience Research).